- 1 Top 5 Best Trailer Hitch

 The Reese 21536 is another Class 3 product, although its capacity (6,000 pounds) and tongue weight (600 pounds) are less than those of our top pick.
 But like the CURT 45036, this ball mount also fits into hitches with receivers that have 2-inch openings.
 With its 2-inch drop and a 0.75-inch rise, you can use this ball mount in drop-and-rise positions as well.
 The chrome hitch ball is larger than the CURT 45036’s at 2 5/16 inches.

 According to Reese, the 9-inch shank length of its ball mount provides drivers with the needed clearance between their towing vehicles’ bumpers and the trailer’s front frame.
 However, some owners think it could’ve been made longer.
+Reese has a helpful feature on its website where you input the make and model of your specific vehicle, and it then narrows down its large bumper hitch selection into products that are intended for your car.
+For another great option, be sure to check out the B W Companion Fifth Wheel Hitch that has a five year warranty.
+This hitch for your vehicle provides 20,000 lbs GTW of towing capacity and requires no mounting rails to secure itself to the bed.
+This product also has a solid build in a powder finish that’s corrosion-resistant for long-lasting durability.
 Your vehicle can also benefit from the best truck bed liner mats to protect your floor area and help with messes.

 The MaxxHaul 70067, which fits into 2-inch hitch receivers like our first two products, has a maximum gross trailer weight capacity of 5,000 pounds and a tongue weight of 500 pounds.